Shrijugnake/Blob-Detection-Using-C-Programming/README.md

 # Blob-Detection-Using-C-Programming
-Input Image should be .bmp Image.
+Input Image should be a Bitmap Image( .bmp Image).